Colon Cancer Symptoms

 iStock

-For one thing, many people with colon and rectal cancers (known as colorectal cancer) don’t experience symptoms at all until the disease has reached a more advanced stage, when it is more difficult to treat.
-This is why screening tests are of such vital importance.
+Many people with colon and rectal cancers (known as colorectal cancer) don’t experience symptoms at all until the disease has reached a more advanced stage.
 When symptoms do occur, they affect the digestive system and can include bloody stool, abdominal pain, and changes in bowel patterns.

 Though these symptoms can mimic other, more common conditions, it’s important not to ignore them and to see your doctor, especially if they persist.

 Symptoms of Colon and Rectal Cancer